Last updated October 6, 2021

 Overdraft protection transfer fee

-Overdraft protection transfer fees most often occur when you are opted into overdraft protection and Citibank allows you to overdraw your account and transfer funds from another account in order to cover the transaction.
+Overdraft protection transfer fees most often occur when you are opted into overdraft protection and Citibank allows you to overdraw your account and transfer funds from another Citibank account in order to cover the transaction.
 Rather than a $34 overdraft or returned item fee, Citibank will charge a $10 overdraft protection transfer fee if you are opted into the program.

-To enable overdraft protection, you must link a qualified account so that the bank can transfer funds from one account to another in the event of an overdraft.
+To enable overdraft protection, you must link a qualified Citibank account so that the bank can transfer funds from one account to another in the event of an overdraft.
 Qualified accounts include:

-Citibank limits the number of overdraft fees — including both overdraft fees and returned item fees — to four on a single day.
+Citibank limits the number of overdraft fees — including both overdraft and returned item fees — to four on a single day.

+If an Access Account is not the right solution for your finances, you can try overdraft protection.
 Overdraft protection can help if you’d like peace of mind knowing that your purchases can be covered even if you don’t have sufficient funds in your account.
 However, overdraft protection is not mandatory, and not opting in could actually save you a significant amount of money.
 A study by the Consumer Financial Protection Bureau found that opted-in accounts typically pay more bank fees than accounts that aren’t opted in, which is why you should carefully consider whether or not it makes more financial sense to opt in.

 Remember: You can opt into or out of overdraft protection at any time.

-Overdraft fees are one of the most common charges detected on Cushion customers’ accounts, but there are small actions that you can take to avoid them:
+Overdrafts are one of the most common charges detected on Cushion customers’ accounts, but there are small actions that you can take to avoid them: